 Server 2012R2 Hyper-V Cluster Shared Volumes (CSV) can be backed up using the File and Folder backup functionality in Macrium Reflect.
+Earlier versions of Windows are not supported.

-You must use the File and Folder restore functionality (see page 224) to restore VHD and VHDX files.
+You must use the File and Folder restore functionality (see page 258) to restore VHD and VHDX files.
 You cannot mount/browse backup files and use Copy and Paste to restore files larger than 4GB